iltuoconsulenteit/DocCropper/README.md

 - 📁 Limit simultaneous uploads with the `max_upload_files` setting (10 by default)
 - 🚀 Cache busting (`?v=<commit>`) ensures browsers fetch updated files
 - 🔔 Notification bell checks for updates and lets licensed users trigger upgrades with a PIN
+- 🪪 Enter and activate license keys directly from the web UI
 - ⏪ Rollback command restores the previous version if an update causes issues
 - ⬇️ Optional plugin adds a per-thumbnail PNG download button
 - 📠 Experimental plugin initiates scanning via a locally installed helper to access USB or network scanners